-The data in Table 3 show that the CS-86 provides a very conservative value of A_F for the VVER-440 weld 502 compared to the fitting coefficient from the present study.
+The data in Table 3 show that the CS-86 provides a very conservative value of $A_F$ for the VVER-440 Weld 502 compared to the fitting coefficient from the present study.
 Contrary to that, however, the high-nickel VVER-1000 weld exhibited an embrittlement coefficient higher than that from the CS-86.
 That raises concerns regarding the ability of the current Russian practice to adequately predict the radiation embrittlement of high-nickel welds in VVER-1000 reactor vessels.
-For HSST Plate 02 and HSSI weld 73W, the fitting coefficients are within 2 standard deviations of the mean CF parameters from RG 1.99.
+For HSST Plate 02 and HSSI Weld 73W, the fitting coefficients are within 2 standard deviations of the mean CF parameters from RG 1.99.

 A significant difference in the experiments is that those conducted by RRC-KI involved much higher neutron fluences than those conducted by ORNL.
-These results are extremely important for Plate 02 and weld 73W in that they show neither material exhibits unexpected radiation sensitivity at very high fluences and, further, that both highly irradiated materials show nearly full recovery of Charpy toughness after annealing at 454°C.
+These results are extremely important for Plate 02 and Weld 73W in that they show neither material exhibits unexpected radiation sensitivity at very high fluences and, further, that both highly irradiated materials show nearly full recovery of Charpy toughness after annealing at 454 °C.

 ORNL also performed tensile tests of VVER-440 and VVER-1000 welds in the irradiated and annealed conditions.
-Tensile properties of Plate 02 and weld 73W in the irradiated condition have been reported previously.25 The radiation-induced changes in yield strength for the materials studied were compared to the shifts of Charpy transition temperature.
-The data are in very good agreement with the large Power Reactor - Embrittlement Data Base (PR-EDB) maintained at ORNL for the NRC.
+Tensile properties of Plate 02 and Weld 73W in the irradiated condition have been previously reported [2,5].
+The radiation-induced changes in yield strength for the materials studied were compared to the shifts of Charpy transition temperature.
+The data are in very good agreement with the large Power Reactor Embrittlement Data Base (PR-EDB) maintained at ORNL for the NRC (Fig. 4).

 Two annealing temperatures were involved in the present study.
-An annealing temperature of 343°C was applied to Plate 02 and weld 73W only, while all four materials were annealed at 454°C. In general, annealing at 454°C provides more complete recovery of the transition temperature than that at 343°C. The residual shift of transition temperature (the difference between transition temperatures of a material after annealing and in the unirradiated condition) tends to increase with increase in neutron fluence for the 343°C annealing temperature.
+Annealing temperature 343 °C was applied to Plate 02 and Weld 73W only, while all four materials were annealed at 454 °C. In general, annealing at 454 °C provides more complete recovery of the transition temperature than that at 343 °C. The residual shift of transition temperature (the difference between transition temperatures of a material after annealing and in the unirradiated condition) increases with increase in neutron fluence for the 343 °C annealing temperature.

-It was noticed that fracture toughness shifts [see Fig. 2(a) and (b)] are slightly higher than the Charpy shifts for Plate 02 and weld 73W.
+It was noticed that fracture toughness shifts [Fig. 2(a) and (b)] are slightly higher than the Charpy shifts for Plate 02 and Weld 73W.
 Additionally, recovery of the fracture toughness shift seems to be less than the Charpy shift recovery at both annealing temperatures for Plate 02.
-The difference is relatively small, but there are some other data (see Ref.
-11, for example) which have shown a similar relationship between recovery of fracture toughness and Charpy shifts.
-However, the available data are very sparse for such comparisons.
+The difference is relatively small.
+Contrarily, fracture toughness shifts for VVER-440 Weld 502 were slightly less than Charpy shifts and full recovery after annealing at 454 °C was observed for both transition temperatures.
+Observed differences between Charpy and fracture toughness shifts are within the scatter reported in Refs.
+[10,11].

-According to the present data, the annealing temperature of 454°C is high enough to provide nearly complete recoveries of the transition temperatures even after irradiation to very high fluences.
-Moreover, RRC-KI has reirradiated some Charpy specimens of Plate 02 and weld 73W which were annealed at 454°C and then performed additional annealing of reirradiated specimens at 454°C (see the following section).
-Altogether, the data indicate very positive recovery of transition temperature after annealing at 454°C and that residual shift does not accumulate with neutron fluence or with cycling of irradiation and annealing at 454°C. This observation is in a good agreement with earlier work on VVER-440 materials.12
+According to the present data, the annealing temperature of 454 °C is high enough to provide nearly complete recoveries of the transition temperatures even after irradiation to very high fluences.
+Moreover, RRC-KI has reirradiated some Charpy specimens of Plate 02 and Weld 73W which were annealed at 454 °C and then performed additional annealing of reirradiated specimens at 454 °C (see the following section).
+Altogether, the data indicate very positive recovery of transition temperature after annealing at 454 °C and that residual shift does not accumulate with neutron fluence or with cycling of irradiation and annealing at 454°C. This observation is in a good agreement with earlier work on VVER-440 materials [12].